mishra2arya/mishra2arya/README.md

 ✨ **AI & ML Enthusiast | Cybersecurity Explorer | Tech Innovator** ✨

 I'm passionate about unraveling the limitless possibilities of **Artificial Intelligence** and **Machine Learning** to solve complex real-world problems.
-With a solid foundation in data science, I am on a journey to merge the worlds of AI, cybersecurity, and tech innovation to create impactful solutions that drive future technologies forward.
+I am on a journey to merge the worlds of AI and tech innovation to create impactful solutions that drive future technologies forward.

 ---